TheJambo/Steam-Profile-Picture-Bot/README.md

 ```

 Note these down somewhere for when setting up the config.cfg file.

+#### Second method
-The **second method** is to look at the cookies used in page requests, when browsing *steamcommunity.com*.
+The second method is to look at the cookies used in page requests, when browsing *steamcommunity.com*.
 In Firefox, this can be done using [Firebug](https://getfirebug.com/).
 After installing and launching Firebug, go to any page on *steamcommunity.com* (for example, your Steam profile page).
 In Firebug, go to the **Net** tab, and **All** section.
 Find the **GET /id/yourID/** request (or similar), and look at the **Cookies** section of the request.
 For convenience, this is illustrated in a picture below.